-- Brainstorm the types of careers that could fit your talents with a Career Coach.
+- Brainstorm the types of careers that could fit your talents with a Career Educator.
 Then conduct Occupational Research on each career and picture yourself in it

 - Seek work in which you will be paid for your ideas, such as marketing, advertising, journalism, design, or new product development.
 Find work in which you will be given credit for your ideas.
 Explore these options at a Career Fair